Rebecca Protten: West Africa

 In 1765, Rebecca Protten arrived on the Gold Coast for the first time.
-With the blessing of the Moravian church, her husband became the schoolmaster of the Christiansborg Castle School for mulattoes, serving until his death in 1769.
+With the blessing of the Moravian church, her husband became the schoolmaster of the Christiansborg Castle School for mulattoes, serving until he died in 1769.
 Rebecca Protten became widowed for a second time.
-At this point, she had not fully acclimatised to the Gold Coast and the Moravian missionaries contemplated and sought her return to Saint Thomas.
+At this point, she had not fully acclimatized to the Gold Coast.
+The Moravian missionaries contemplated and sought her return to Saint Thomas.
 As she was in poor health, it was ultimately decided she remained on the Gold Coast, where she eventually died in 1780.

 Personal life

 On 4 May 1738, Rebecca married Matthaus Freundlich (c.
 1681-c.
-1742), a German Moravian missionary on the island of Saint Thomas, US Virgin Islands.
-Rebecca Freundlich had an arranged marriage to Matthaus Freundlich.The Freundlichs had a daughter, Anna Maria Freundlich, who was born circa 1740, in Saint Thomas.
-Anna Freundlich died in 1744, aged 4 years, in Germany.
-The Freundlich family had travelled to Germany due to Matthaus Freundlich's ill-health, even as they were persecuted by slave plantation owners, and imprisoned for their Christian faith while they shared the Gospel to slaves in Saint Thomas.
+1742), a German Moravian missionary on Saint Thomas, U.S. Virgin Islands.
+Rebecca Freundlich had an arranged marriage to Matthaus Freundlich.The Freundlichs had a daughter, Anna Maria Freundlich, born circa 1740, in Saint Thomas.
+Anna Freundlich died in 1744, aged four years, in Germany.
+The Freundlich family had traveled to Germany due to Matthaus Freundlich's ill-health, even as they were persecuted by slave plantation owners, and imprisoned for their Christian faith while they shared the Gospel to enslaved Virgin Islanders in Saint Thomas.
 Matthaus Freundlich however died during the trip across Germany.
 On 6 June 1746, she remarried, to Christian Jacob Protten (1715–1769), a Gold Coast Euro-African educator and missionary in Herrnhut Germany.
 The first recorded grammatical treatise in the Ga and Fante languages were written by Protten and published under the title, "En nyttig Grammaticalsk Indledelse til Tvende hidintil gandske ubekiendte Sprog, Fanteisk og Acraisk," in Copenhagen in 1764.
-In 1750, Christian and Rebecca Protten had a daughter, Anna Maria Protten who died in infancy in Herrnhut, Dresden in Sachsen, Germany.
+In 1750, Christian and Rebecca Protten had a daughter, Anna Maria Protten, who died in infancy in Herrnhut, Dresden in Sachsen, Germany.

 Death and legacy

-Rebecca Freundlich Protten died in 1780, aged 62 years, in Christiansborg, Accra on the Gold Coast.
+Rebecca Freundlich Protten died in 1780, aged 62, in Christiansborg, Accra, on the Gold Coast.
 Commenting on her legacy, her biographer, Jon F. Sensbach, author of "Rebecca's Revival- Creating Black Christianity in the Atlantic World," noted Rebecca Freundlich Protten was "a prophet, [with a] distinctively international persona—obedient to a calling, yet adept at negotiating life's possibilities, resourceful in any setting or language, [and] determined to take what she regarded as the Bible's liberating grace to people of African descent ...
 Much that we associate with the black church in subsequent centuries—the anchor of community life, advocate for social justice, midwife to spirituals and gospel music—in some measure derives ... from those early origins ...
 Though hardly anyone knows her name today, Rebecca helped ignite fires of a new kind of religion that in subsequent centuries has given spiritual sustenance to millions."

-Rebecca Freundlich Protten became an exemplar of using Christian mission as a tool for emancipation of African people.
+Rebecca Freundlich Protten became an exemplar of using the Christian mission as a tool for the emancipation of African people.